mholling/nswtopo/sources/nsw/README.markdown

 The `nsw/holdings` layer overlays property boundaries and the names of landowners.
 This information may be useful to rogainers when planning a course.
 (No information is available for the ACT.)

+## Reserves

+Include the `nsw/reserves` layer to add boundaries and labels for NSW national parks, natures reserves, state conservation areas and state forests.

 ## Aerial Imagery

 High-resolution aerial imagery is also available from the NSW LPI department.
 Include it as follows: